Riding to Win: Production

 At the peak of Squizzy Taylor's fame, he was contacted by producer-director Eric Harrison who convinced Taylor and his then-girlfriend Pender to star in a sporting comedy drama which would exploit Taylor's experience as a jockey.
 Shooting took place in 1922 in Melbourne, with scenes shot at Caulfield and Moonee Valley.
 The working title was In Emergency Colours.

+Harrison had worked for JC Williamson.

+Taylor announced he had signed with American companies.

 Reception

+The film was banned from public screening by Victorian censor on the basis it was "representing two persons who figured recently in Criminal Court proceedings".
+Everyones reported in 1922 that: